Remuneration strikes matter: Just ask Macquarie! Here’s why they matter and how to get one at an AGM

 In addition, a remuneration strike can also highlight the need for better communication and engagement between the company’s executives and its shareholders.
 It serves as a reminder that executive pay should be aligned with shareholder interests and overall company performance.

-We may see a number of other companies get near the ‘first strike’ threshold while just falling short, but still resulting in a message being sent.
-But in the end, the reason first strikes are a big shock is because they are often unexpected to the board.
+But we’ll leave you with one final thing to ponder, the reason first strikes are a big shock is because they are often unexpected to the board.
 So just because your company isn’t listed as a candidate here – it doesn’t mean it is

 What are the Best ASX Stocks to invest in right now?